-In the fight against cancer, even the smallest things can make a world of difference.
-Cancer Care Foundation MN and Professor Lucy Dunne’s technical design studio class collaborated to create a comfortable garment for infants undergoing cancer treatment at Children’s Minnesota.
-The outcome?
-A onesie with pre-designed pockets for easy access to treatment ports.
+In the fight against cancer, little things can make a huge difference.
+Cancer Care Foundation MN teamed up with Professor Lucy Dunne’s design class to redesign onesies for infants receiving cancer treatment at Children’s Minnesota.
+The result?
+A onesie with pockets for easy access to treatment ports, a small change that has made a big difference in care.

-Founded three years ago by Mike Tulkki (DDS ‘01, MS ‘06), Cancer Care Foundation MN’s mission is to bring comfort to cancer care.
+Founded by Mike Tulkki (DDS ‘01, MS ‘06), Cancer Care Foundation MN brings comfort to cancer care.
 The foundation started after Tulkki saw a story about University of Minnesota football player Casey O’Brien (BSB ‘20) and his ongoing battle with osteosarcoma.
 “His story really struck me, particularly how he would go straight from practice to chemo treatments.
 That’s what inspired our group to start making T-shirts with predesigned port openings for people undergoing chemo treatment.”

-Through this initial project, Tulkki began to work with others in the healthcare space, including Children’s Minnesota.
-It was this connection that served as the spark for the foundation’s most recent project, a onesie for infant cancer patients, and led to a partnership with the College of Design’s Apparel Design Program.
+Through this initial project, Tulkki began to work with others in the healthcare space.
+This connection sparked the foundation's most recent project, a onesie for infant cancer patients, and led to a partnership with the College of Design Apparel Design Program.

 Working closely with healthcare providers at Children’s Minnesota, apparel students designed two different onesies, one with long sleeves and one with short sleeves, as part of the functional clothing class during the 2022 spring semester.
 The next fall, students in the technical design class (a class focused on how clothing products are developed and manufactured) picked up the project, taking the designs and producing a small run of both designs.